Guaranteed Minimum Pension

 The Guaranteed Minimum Pension (GMP) is the minimum pension which a United Kingdom occupational pension scheme has to provide for those employees who were contracted out of the State Earnings-Related Pension Scheme (SERPS) between 6 April 1978 and 5 April 1997.
+Contracting out meant building replacement earnings-related pension rights in an occupational or personal pension instead of through the state for those years.
 The amount is said to be 'broadly equivalent' to the amount the member would have received had they not been contracted out.

 Originally, when the GMP became payable at State Pension Age, the cost-of-living increases associated with this element of a member's pension were paid by the state with the individual's state pension.
 With regard to any GMP accrued from 6 April 1988, the occupational pension scheme is required to pay increases in line with the Consumer Price Index up to a maximum of 3%.
 The change in rules led to a distinction between Pre 1988 GMP and Post 1988 GMP.

 With effect from 6 April 1997, Guaranteed Minimum Pensions no longer accrued and the system was replaced by the Reference Scheme Test.
+Because GMPs were originally calculated on different bases for men and women, pension schemes have been required to address resulting inequalities.
+Legislation allows schemes to convert GMPs into other scheme benefits as one method of doing so.

+Background and contracting out

+A British National Insurance contribution card (1940).
+National Insurance records underpin State Pension entitlement and were used in contracted-out calculations.

+From 1978, employees accrued an earnings-related Additional State Pension through SERPS, later the State Second Pension.
+Under rules in place before 6 April 2016, employers and, in some cases, individuals could contract out so that additional State Pension entitlement for those years was instead built up in a workplace or private pension.
+While contracted out, some National Insurance contributions were reduced or redirected to the pension arrangement.

+Between 6 April 1978 and 5 April 1997, contracting out through a contracted-out salary-related (COSR) defined benefit occupational scheme required the scheme to provide a GMP for the member's contracted-out service, intended to replace the Additional State Pension that would otherwise have accrued for those years.

+From 1988–89, employees could contract out by joining an appropriate personal pension or a contracted-out money purchase scheme.
+In these cases, the arrangement provided benefits described in legislation and guidance as protected rights, and the level of benefits was not guaranteed in the same way as a GMP in a COSR defined benefit scheme.

+Contracting out required the employer and scheme to meet statutory conditions and hold a contracting-out certificate issued by HM Revenue and Customs.
+Contracting out ended with the introduction of the new State Pension on 6 April 2016, and existing contracting-out certificates were automatically cancelled.